diamondfrost/call-of-cthulu-character-sheet/README.md

-# call-of-cthulu-character-sheet
+# Call Of Cthulu Character Sheet API
-This is a repository for a Call of Cthulu Character Creation Sheet Editor.
+This is a repository for a Call of Cthulu Character Creation Sheet Editor API.